openstack/security-doc/security-guide/source/dashboard/domains-dashboard-upgrades-basic-web-server-configuration.rst

 Allowed hosts
 ~~~~~~~~~~~~~

-Configure the ``ALLOWED_HOSTS`` setting with
+Configure the ``ALLOWED_HOSTS`` setting with the fully qualified host name(s)
-the domain or domains where the dashboard is available.
-Failure
+that are served by the OpenStack dashboard.
+Once this setting is provided, if
+the value in the "Host:" header of an incoming HTTP request does not match any
+of the values in this list an error will be raised and the requestor will not
-to configure this setting (especially if not following the
+be able to proceed.
+Failing to configure this option, or the use of wild card
-recommendation above regarding second level domains) opens the
-dashboard to a number of serious attacks.
-Wild card domains
-should be avoided.
+characters in the specified host names, will cause the dashboard to be
+vulnerable to security breaches associated with fake HTTP Host headers.

 For further details, see the
 `Django documentation <https://docs.djangoproject.com/>`_.